Simple Ways to Reduce Your Loan EMI

 If you're already a customer with a certain bank, it would be a wise option to consider the same bank for purchasing a loan.
 This could work in your favor if you have a good standing with your bank, in which case they may be very likely to provide you with a lower rate of interest on your preferred loan.

-Negotiate With Bank For Lower Rate
+Negotiate With Your Bank for a Lower Rate

 Considering the above point, where the individual has a good standing with their bank, they may be in a position to negotiate with the bank for a lower rate of interest on the loan.
 Banks may be willing to do so for their existing customers in order to increase brand loyalty and also attract more customers.

-Compare Before You Switch Your Lender
+Compare Options Before Switching Your Lender

 If you have decided to take a loan and your existing bank is not offering the best deal, feel free to look around.
 There is no shortage of credible and established loan providers in the market.
 However, before you zero in on a particular company, make sure that you have read the details of the loan like the prepayment penalty (if any), loan processing fee and other such charges which can contribute to the overall cost of the loan, making it more expensive.
 Also, if you are switching, do take note of the charges that your current lender may be levying for the transfer of the loan.